 The Bank has developed documents regulating the capital and liquidity adequacy assessment process - the Capital and liquidity adequacy assessment policy and procedure.
-For the purposes of the capital adequacy assessment process the Bank is using and is going to use in the future the definition of minimal capital requirement given in Regulation (EU) No 575/2013 of the

-European Parliament and of the Council of June 26, 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 (hereinafter referred to as Regulation (EU) No 575/2013).
+For the purposes of the capital adequacy assessment process the Bank is using and is going to use in the future the definition of minimal capital requirement given in Regulation (EU) No 575/2013 of the European Parliament and of the Council of June 26, 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 (hereinafter referred to as Regulation (EU) No 575/2013).
 The above definition of equity capital is also used by the Bank for the purposes of performance measurement, risk management and other decisions regarding the current and planned activity.

-To identify risks that are significant to the Bank, in the reporting period an expert method was applied, as well as the results of researches on significant risks in banking sphere worldwide and in separate regions.
+To identify risks that are significant to the Bank, in the reporting period an expert method was applied.
 Significant risks, in the opinion of the Bank's management, were credit risk, liquidity risk, currency risk, interest rate risk, operational risk, risk of non-compliance with anti-money laundering regulation, country risk, reputation risk, strategic risk and excessive leverage risk.

-In 2019, the Bank carried out a capital adequacy assessment by applying "Basel's First Pillar +" approach.
+In 2021, the Bank carried out a capital adequacy assessment by applying "Basel's First Pillar +" approach.
 The capital amount required to cover the risks (hereinafter - Internal capital requirements of the) is calculated as the sum of: